Sexual assault and harassment can happen anywhere to anyone. It's never the victim's fault.

 Read more

-- Read the 'safety and laws' section of the travel advisory for your destinations.
+- Read the 'safety' and 'local laws' sections of the travel advisory for your destinations.

-- See our advice on what do if you're a victim of sexual assault overseas.
+- See our advice on what to do if you're a victim of sexual assault overseas.

 - Understand how and when we can help.
 Read the Consular Service Charter.